What Is Periodontal Disease?

 How Is Periodontal Disease Treated?

 Gum disease is diagnosed through a screening process that involves measuring the spaces between your gums and teeth (periodontal pocket measurements) and identifying any areas of bone loss on dental x-rays.
 If our dentists determine you have periodontal disease, they will recommend treatment options based on the severity of your condition.
-Gingivitis is generally treated with a thorough dental cleaning and improved brushing and flossing habits while periodontitis is often addressed with nonsurgical scaling and root planing therapy.
+Gingivitis is generally treated with a thorough dental cleaning in our State College, PA office and improved brushing and flossing habits while periodontitis is often addressed with nonsurgical scaling and root planing therapy.
 In cases of advanced periodontitis, our dentists may recommend osseous (flap) surgery and bone grafting to restore bone damaged during the disease process.

-The recovery period following gum disease treatment will vary according to the extent of your condition and treatment performed.
+The recovery period following gum disease treatment in our State College, PA office will vary according to the extent of your condition and treatment performed.
 After your gum health is restored, our dentists may recommend a periodontal maintenance program to help you better control harmful plaque and bacteria and keep the condition from advancing.
 Periodontal maintenance visits are scheduled every 3 – 4 months and include exams, thorough dental cleanings, and close management of your periodontal condition to help preserve your oral and general health.
 Keeping up with daily brushing, flossing, and meticulous oral hygiene at home is also essential in preventing future flare-ups of active gum disease.

 Coverage for periodontal disease treatment will vary based on the type of procedures performed to treat the condition.
-Our financial coordinator will contact your insurance company to determine what your plan covers and help you maximize your benefits.
+Our financial coordinator in State College, PA, will contact your insurance company to determine what your plan covers and help you maximize your benefits.
 Advanced Dentistry is a provider for the Nittany Dental Network, among other insurance plans, and accepts a range of convenient payment solutions to help you cover any personal costs.

 Timely Treatment Is Key

 Gum disease can worsen and lead to loose teeth, tooth loss, and even systemic health issues without proper and timely treatment.
 At Advanced Dentistry, our dentists and team routinely screen for periodontal disease and offer personalized care to help you reestablish a healthy smile.
-For more information or to schedule an appointment, contact our office in State College, PA today!
+For more information or to schedule an appointment, contact our office in State College, PA, today!